loopbackio/loopback.io/pages/en/contrib/pages.md

 - `community` - Area for general project contribution guidelines and processes; also where community members can put information about their LoopBack-related projects.

+### Overview content

+The site includes some non-documentation content, "technical overview" information that pre-dates the move of the documentation to the site.
+For the most part, we don't expect community members to edit this information, though anyone is welcome to report inaccuracies or problems.
+This content includes:

+- The home page, `index.html`
+- Other "overview" content pages:
+  - `contributing/index.html`
+  - `examples/index.html`
+  - `getting-started/index.html`
+  - `resources/index.html`
+  - `users/index.html`
+- Overview layout in `_layouts/overview.html`
+- Include files in `_includes/overview/`

 ## Frontmatter

 Make sure each page has frontmatter at the top like this:

 ```yaml
 ---